 Drafts and sudden temperature changes can put your hamster at risk for developing a respiratory infection and some types of bedding (such as cedar and pine) can irritate the respiratory tract leading to an infection as well.

 Wet Tail in Hamsters

-Also called proliferative ileitis and regional enteritis, wet tail is a highly contagious disease and most common in recently weaned hamsters.
-The cause is uncertain, but a bacteria called Campylobacter jejuni may be involved and in some cases the disease is associated with stress, crowding, and dietary changes.
+Also called proliferative ileitis, wet tail is a highly contagious disease and is most common in recently weaned hamsters.
+The cause is sometimes uncertain, but bacteria may be involved and in some cases, the disease is associated with stress, crowding, and dietary changes.
 Affected hamsters may die very quickly, exhibiting signs such as diarrhea (causing wetness around the tail), lethargy, loss of appetite, and a ruffled coat.
-Not all hamsters with diarrhea have wet tail but if your hamster has any of these symptoms you should seek veterinary care.
+Not all hamsters with diarrhea have wet tail, but if your hamster has any of these symptoms, you should seek veterinary care.